Giveth/impact-graph/docs/powerBoosting.md

 This view has all calculations of **power_round**, **power_balance_snapshot**, **power_boosting_snapshot**
-So with this view you would know each person how much givPower boosted to a project, we should this data to show it in the GIVpower tab in single project view or in m
+So with this view you would know each person how much givPower boosted to a project, we should this data to show it in the GIVpower tab in single project view.

 We refresh this view with `UPDATE_POWER_ROUND_CRONJOB_EXPRESSION` cron job expression that is `0 */2 * * * *`
 means every **2 min**